Marie Under: Life in exile

-Beginning in September 1944, the U.S.S.R. reoccupied Estonia.
-Under and her family fled to Sweden.
-They spent almost a year in a refugee camp.
-In 1945, the family moved to Mälarhöjden, a suburb of Stockholm, Sweden, where Under lived until her death on 25 September 1980.
-She died in Stockholm and was buried in the Skogskyrkogården in Stockholm.
-In January 2015 it was announced that she was to be reburied in Estonia.
+During World War II, Under and her family fled to Sweden in September 1944 to escape from the Soviet invasion and reoccupation of Estonia.
+They spent almost a year in a refugee camp until, in 1945, the family moved on to Mälarhöjden, a suburb of Stockholm, Sweden.
+Under lived there until her death on 25 September 1980.
+She was buried in the Skogskyrkogården cemetery in Stockholm.
+In January 2015, it was announced that she was to be reburied in Estonia.
 On 9 June 2016, Under and Adson were interred at Rahumäe Cemetery in Tallinn alongside her daughter Hedda Hacker and sister Berta.

 Translations

 Under's work was translated into at least 26 languages.
 She is one of the best translated Estonian authors.